+VLFBERHT+ | Robotics

 Action Irreversibility

 A robot that cuts, welds, or places an object cannot ctrl+Z. Standard verification pipelines treat reversible and irreversible actions identically.
-Without pre-execution irreversibility classification (Patent P10, 6 tiers), a Tier 6 action -- permanent physical transformation -- is authorized at the same threshold as a Tier 1 home position move.
+Without pre-execution action classification that distinguishes between reversible and irreversible actions, a permanent physical transformation is authorized at the same threshold as a safe position move.

 Risk 03